-By Fern Easton.
-Last Updated 22nd February 2021.
+By Joanne Jeffries.
+Last Updated 22nd October 2021.
 Welcome to our guide on company car accident claims.
 On this page, you will find a detailed guide to using a personal injury solicitor to process a personal injury claim for an accident in a company car.
 We will cover many of the legal considerations of making such a claim and also many of the reasons a claimant may need to make a claim.

 If you have had a car accident in a company vehicle, and you believe you have a valid reason to make a compensation claim, then please speak to a member of our claims team on 0800 073 8801.
 A claim advisor will answer any questions you have and let you know whether your claim could be valid or not.